India Tax Residency and US LLC: What the Treaty Covers

 Section 195: TDS on Payments to Non-Residents

-Section 195 requires that any person making a payment to a non-resident that is chargeable to tax in India deducts tax at source.
-This applies to payments for services, royalties, interest, and other income categories.
+Section 195 requires anyone making a payment to a non-resident that is chargeable to tax in India to deduct tax at source.
+Covers services, royalties, interest, and other income categories.

-Relevance for LLC owners: If the Indian founder's company in India (not the LLC — a separate Indian entity, if one exists) makes payments to the US LLC for services, Section 195 TDS obligations are triggered.
-The applicable rate depends on the nature of payment and the DTAA provisions.
-The payer needs a TAN (Tax Deduction and Collection Account Number) and is required to file TDS returns.
+If you have a separate Indian company that pays the US LLC for services, Section 195 TDS kicks in.
+The applicable rate depends on the nature of payment and the DTAA.
+The payer needs a TAN (Tax Deduction and Collection Account Number) and must file TDS returns.

-If the founder is the sole operator of both an Indian entity and the US LLC, payments between the two entities are related-party transactions and attract transfer pricing scrutiny under Sections 92-92F.
+If you are the sole operator of both the Indian entity and the US LLC, payments between them are related-party transactions.
+Expect transfer pricing scrutiny under Sections 92-92F.

 Section 206C(1G): TCS on LRS Remittances

-Under the Liberalised Remittance Scheme (LRS), Indian residents can remit up to $250,000 per financial year for permitted purposes.
+Under the Liberalised Remittance Scheme (LRS), Indian residents can remit up to $250,000 per financial year.
 Section 206C(1G) imposes Tax Collected at Source (TCS) on these remittances:

 | Purpose | TCS rate | Threshold |